progressivePRV/ActionRuleMining/README.txt

 			- Navigate to that path to view the output.txt file.

 Some explanations about the project:
 	1. This code replaces missing values using 'mode' strategy in the dataset.
+		- Missing values will be detected by looking for the presence of '?' character in the <data_file_name>.txt file.
 	2. This code also does discretization of numeric values using 'mode binning' strategy:
 		- In order for the code to understand which value is a continuous value, in the uploaded <attributes_file_name>.txt file, after listing all the attributes, a line like the following should be present:  'NUMERIC:<attribute_name>'.
 		- This code will handle only one numeric attribute (Dataset can have only one numeric value).